-As a law enforcement agency, it will not always be possible for EPA to tell people that personal information is being collected about them, which the IP Act normally requires.
+As a law enforcement agency, it will not always be possible for EPA to tell people that personal information is being collected about them, which the PDP Act normally requires.

 EPA is exempt from this requirement where collection is in relation to its law enforcement functions.

 Use and disclosure of personal information

 With specific exceptions, the PDP Act provides that personal information must not be used or disclosed other than for the primary purpose of its collection.